-Whilst the Company is not actively underwriting, some policies remain active.
+Whilst the Company is not actively underwriting, some policies remain in-force.
 Whilst policies remain in force insurance licenses are still required despite the Company being in run-off.
-The Company is maintaining a local presence, management in Liechtenstein to support our activity and continue to comply with relevant regulatory requirements.
+The Company is maintaining a local presence, with management in Liechtenstein to support the Company's activities and continue to comply with relevant regulatory requirements.

-In line with the Company's succession planning presented to the FMA, the integration with The Enstar Group continues.
-The integration enables the StarStone Group to draw on significant strategic and operational support from its majority shareholders: Enstar Group, a global insurance organisation with \$22.2 billion in assets as at 31 December 2022, and Stone Point Capital LLC, a leading private equity firm.
+In line with the Company's succession planning presented to the FMA, the alignment with the Enstar Group via the Master Services Agreement ("MSA") enables SISE to draw on significant strategic and operational support from its majority shareholder, a global insurance organisation with \$20.9 billion in assets as at 31 December 2023.